Magnetic Resonance Imaging

 - The Distance program is web-based with weekly on-line chats with instructors and fellow classmates.
 Attendance at Michener is required one weekend in the second semester as well as for the first week of the clinical semester.
 Exam dates are to be determined by the beginning of each semester.
 Students living within 100 km of Michener must attend Michener to sit the exams.
 Students living at a distance greater than 100 km from Michener may arrange for their exams to be proctored.

-**Two separate start dates for 2016** Applications will be considered for the affiliated start date only (see application deadlines).
-Start dates are: May 2016, September 2016.
+Applications will be considered for the affiliated start date only (see application deadline).
+Start date is: September 2017.

 A) Canadian applicants* must be certified and licensed as a technologist in one of the following four disciplines: